Leadership that's on the money

-Congressman Crenshaw is Senior Counsel to the international law firm King and Spalding, and serves on the board of The Crohn’s and Colitis Foundation.
+Congressman Crenshaw is Senior Counsel to the international law firm King and Spalding and serves on the board of The Crohn’s and Colitis Foundation.
 He received his B.A. from the University of Georgia and his J.D. from the University of Florida.

 P. BRUCE CULPEPPER

 Mr. Culpepper is a trial attorney with the law firm of Culpepper and Kurland, PLLC in Tampa.
 His areas of practice are business litigation, insurance, administrative and banking law.
-He is AV rated by Martindale Hubbell, is listed in The Best Lawyers in America, was selected as a Super Lawyer in the litigation field, has received the ranking of No. 1 in Chambers USA, and is also listed in the America’s Leading Lawyers for Business publication.
-Mr. Culpepper is a member of The Florida Bar and has served on the Florida Bar Foundation, Board of Directors, Young Lawyer’s Board of Governors and several Florida Bar Professional Committees.
+He is AV rated by Martindale Hubbell, is listed in The Best Lawyers in America, was selected as a Super Lawyer in the litigation field, has received the ranking of No. 1 in Chambers USA, and is also listed in America’s Leading Lawyers for Business publication.
+Mr. Culpepper is a member of The Florida Bar and has served on the Florida Bar Foundation, Board of Directors, Young Lawyer’s Board of Governors, and several Florida Bar Professional Committees.

 RICHARD R. DOSTIE

 Mr. Dostie served as President of Richard R. Dostie, Inc., a development and homebuilding company from January 1974 until August 2003.
 In September 2003, Mr. Dostie sold his company to national homebuilder Toll Brothers, Inc. Mr. Dostie remained on board as Division President of Toll Jacksonville Limited Partnership until May 2006.
 Mr. Dostie currently serves as a director of Dostie Homes LLC, specializing in residential real estate development and single family home construction in N.E.
-Florida.
-He is also a general partner in Kingsouth Investors LLC, a General Partner in RCR Acquisitions, a director of King South Construction Inc., specializing in development and construction of suburban office parks.
+Florida and Southeast Georgia.
+He is also a general partner in Kingsouth Investors LLC, a General Partner in RCR Acquisitions, a director of King South Construction Inc., specializing in the development and construction of suburban office parks.
 Mr. Dostie is also the Managing Member of CRD Terra Pines LLC.

-Mr. Dostie previously served as a director with Florida Bank, FSB, and as an advisory director with AmSouth Bank and as a director of Florida Banks, Inc.
+Mr. Dostie previously served as a director with Florida Bank, FSB, and as an advisory director with AmSouth Bank, and as a director of Florida Banks, Inc.

 JAMES W. HEAVENER